What Schools and Libraries Need to Know About Portable Air Cleaners

 Where You Place Your PAC in Your Room Matters

 Because the air in your room is nonuniform, the placement of your portable air cleaner can play an important role in its effectiveness.

 To be most effective, your PAC should be placed at breathing zone elevation rather than on the ground.
 This comes with some caveats, however.

 - Be sure you’re not using your PAC as a fan.
 If the air is blowing across people, it can move virus-laden air to the breathing zones of other people.

 - Make sure there aren’t any obstructions blocking the airflow of your PAC.
 Check the manufacturer’s recommendations for the distance of surrounding objects.

 PACs Need to Have a HEPA Filter to Be Effective

 Some air cleaning devices may use ozone, UVC, or ion-generators, none of which have been studied at the rate that fibrous media filters, or HEPA filters, have.
-These alternate technologies may also have negative effects on health, as they produce byproducts such as ozone.
 According to the Harvard study, only HEPA filters should be used to “provide supplementary protection against airborne COVID-19 transmission,” as they have the highest efficiency for removing airborne particles in a single pass.